Common Orthodontic Emergencies

 What to Do If Something Goes Wrong With Your Braces

-Sometimes, your brackets or wires might break.
+Sometimes, brackets or wires can break.
 Don’t ignore this!
-Broken wires and brackets can cause pain and sores in your mouth, and they can make your treatment time longer and less effective.
+Broken wires and brackets can cause pain and sores in your mouth, extend your treatment time, and make it less effective.

-We have some tips to help you during an orthodontic emergency below, but remember: the best thing to do is to make an appointment right away.
+Below are some tips to help you during an orthodontic emergency, but remember: it’s always best to make an appointment right away.
 We’ll get you in to fix the problem as soon as possible.

 Loose Brackets, Wires, or Bands

-First, give us a call and schedule an appointment.
-We will fit you in as quickly as possible to fix the loose part of your braces.
+Give us a call to schedule an appointment.
+We will fit you in at the first opportunity to repair the loose part of your braces.